pact-foundation/docs.pact.io/website/docs/implementation_guides/ruby/verifying_pacts.md

 ## Verifying one interaction at a time

 At some stage, you'll want to be able to run your specs one at a time while you implement each feature.
+To do this, set the `PACT_BROKER_INTERACTION_ID` environment variable (if the pact came from a Pact Broker, and is using a recent version of the gem) or the `PACT_DESCRIPTION` and/or `PACT_PROVIDER_STATE` environment variables otherwise.
 At the bottom of the failed pact:verify output you will see the commands to rerun each failed interaction individually.
-A command to run just one interaction will look like this:
+A command to run just one interaction will look like this if it has come from a Pact Broker:

+    $ bundle exec rake pact:verify PACT_BROKER_INTERACTION_ID="6c8857bd2983448096184c82151a1fc0"

+If it has come from a local file, then you can set the provider state and/or description environment variables.

-    $ rake pact:verify PACT_DESCRIPTION="a request for something" PACT_PROVIDER_STATE="something exists"
+    $ bundle exec rake pact:verify PACT_DESCRIPTION="a request for something" PACT_PROVIDER_STATE="something exists"

 ## Modifying the request with live data